 2 Weeks in France for Families

 You might think that France is all about lengthy museum visits, classic architecture, quaffing fine wines, and splashing out on exquisite dining experiences.
 And you’re probably right.
-But what you might not know is that it’s also the perfect country to explore by rail with the whole family.
+But what you might not know is that it’s also the perfect country for families to explore by rail together.
 There’s a beauty, a sense of history, and an endless array of things to see and do that’ll keep all members of the family entertained – no matter the age.
 Here’s how to make the most two weeks in France with the family.

 France for families